hashicorp/terraform-website/content/source/docs/github-actions/common-actions/terraform-versions.html.md

 ---
 layout: "github-actions"
-page_title: "Backends - Terraform GitHub Actions"
+page_title: "Terraform Versions - Terraform GitHub Actions"
-sidebar_current: "docs-github-actions-workflows-backends"
+sidebar_current: "docs-github-actions-common-actions-terraform-versions"
 ---

-# Terraform Backends
+# Terraform Versions

-Terraform GitHub Actions supports initializing a `backend` block using the `-backend-config` option.

-The example below shows how to pass the `token` and `organization` arguments to the `remote` backend block.
-The `token` argument is passed using GitHub Actions secrets while the organization is hardcoded.
+Specify the version of Terraform to be executed using the `tf_actions_version` input.
+Here, Terraform 0.12.13 is being used.

 ```yaml
 name: 'Terraform GitHub Actions'